 Our Analysis and Test Results

 AT ski boot design is exciting right now with progress on all fronts.
 Light boots are getting lighter and skiing better.
 Big boots are skiing better and getting lighter.
 Manufacturers continuously break long-held assumptions.
-The Atomic Hawx 120 XTD upends the idea that an overlap constructed boot can't tour all day.
-This is the greatest range of motion we've ever experienced in an overlap boot.
-It brings the performance attributes of this construction style to the ski touring masses.
+The Atomic Hawx 120 XTD upends the idea that an overlap constructed boot can't tour all day, and brings the performance attributes of this construction style to the ski touring masses.

 The Atomic Hawx has close competitors in a variety of categories.
 It is tempting to compare it to the other overlap boots on the market.
-The Tecnica Zero G Guide and Top Pick Lange XT Freetour 130 are both overlap boots with tech fittings.
-Neither, though, tours anywhere close to as well as the Atomic.
-In a variety of ways, the Atomic goes head to head with cousin Salomon Mtn Lab.
-In the end, the Atomic skis better, tours better, and has a fit that is more amenable to more feet than the Mtn Lab.
-For 2018, the Atomic Hawx XTD displaces the Salomon Mtn Lab from an Editors' Choice award, but only by one point.
-All of these aforementioned products are touring boots for skiers.
-They make a decided tilt toward ski performance.
-Among those, the Atomic Hawx 120 XTD is the best we've used.
+The Top Pick Lange XT Freetour 130 are also overlap boots with tech fittings.
+The Lange, though, doesn't tour anywhere close to as well as the Atomic.
+In a variety of ways, the Atomic goes head to head with cousin Salomon Mtn Lab and the Editors Choice Tecnica Zero G Tour Pro.
+It is closely comparable to the Salomon, though these two are better differentiated based on fit than on performance.
+The Tecnica Tour Pro, though, edges ahead of both in most ways.

 AT ski boots are compromises.
 Those best for the downhill are worst for the uphill, and vice versa.
 That being said, materials and construction are slowly narrowing the gap.
 Every once in a while a product comes along to narrow that gap.
 The Hawx Ultra XTD is one such product.
 For the degree of downhill performance it offers, it tours fabulously.
 There is more cuff articulation than your ankles can use, and the friction within that range is acceptable.

 On our 10-point scale, the Atomic falls right in the middle in uphill performance.
-All those that beat it in uphill performance have far lower downhill performance scores.
-It tours uphill quite similarly (regarding range and friction) to the Salomon Mtn Lab.
-It will never touch something like the rando-race inspired Top Pick Scarpa Alien RS.
-Even our other Editors' Choice Dynafit TLT7 Performance climbs much much better, with greater range and less friction.
-The Hawx Ultra XTD tours much better than the downhill optimized Tecnica Zero G Guide and Top Pick Lange XT Freetour 130.
+All those that beat it in uphill performance have at least somewhat lower downhill performance scores.
+It tours uphill quite similarly (regarding range and friction) to the Salomon Mtn Lab, but will never touch something like the rando-race inspired Top Pick Scarpa Alien RS.
+Both Editors' Choice winners climb much much better, with greater range and less friction than the Hawx.
+The Hawx Ultra XTD tours much better than the downhill optimized Top Pick Lange XT Freetour 130.

 The Hawx Ultra XTD weighs seven pounds and five ounces.
 This is solidly in the upper echelon of weights for standard touring boots.
 Replace the liner and you can shave almost a pound for the pair, but downhill performance might suffer.

 Only a few boots are heavier than the Atomic.
-The Tecnica, Lange XT, and Dynafit Radical are all heavier and the Fischer Transalp Vacuum TS is the same weight as the Hawx.
+The Lange XT is heavier.
 Close competitor Salomon Mtn Lab is almost a half pound lighter for the pair.
 This is the one metric in which the Salomon exceeds the Atomic Hawx.
+The Tecnica Zero G Tour is more than a pound lighter than the Hawx.

-Here, the Atomic Hawx Ultra XTD shines.
-This is the best skiing all-around touring boot we've ever used.
-Without a doubt, overlap boots ski better than tongue constructed boots.
+Here, the Ultra XTDshines.
+For the most part, overlap boots ski better than tongue constructed boots.
 The reasons for this are varied, but the result is a "smoother" stiffness.
 It is easy to make boots stiff, and easy to make them light.
 It is hard to make them stiff and light (enough) with a progressively tuned flex.
 Given construction limitations, overlap boots are better tuned for this progressive forward flex.
 The best boots respond predictably when the user presses his or her shins forward against the front of the boot.
 That predictable response is, ideally, very light initial resistance that steadily, and linearly, increases with forward flex of the user's ankle.
 Overlap boots do this best.
 Tongue boots are lighter, but suffer in progressive forward flex.
 The Atomic Hawx is an overlap boot and flexes like one.
 Lateral stiffness is more than you'd ever need, and if your skiing gets sloppy and you need to work "from the back seat," the construction holds up there as well.

-Only the Lange and Tecnica boots ski better than the Atomic Hawx.
+Only the Lange, Tecnica, and Dynafit Hoji boots ski as well as or better than the Atomic Hawx.
 These boots are stiffer overall, with even more carefully tailored progressive flex.
-The best skiing tongue boot we've ever used is the former Editors' Choice Salomon Mtn Lab.
-The Mtn Lab has a forward flex that pretty closely approximates an overlap boot, but isn't quite there.
+The best skiing traditional tongue boot we've ever used is the former Editors' Choice Salomon Mtn Lab.
+(The Dynafit Hoji is technically a "tongue" boot, but it is completely unorthodox) The Mtn Lab has a forward flex that pretty closely approximates an overlap boot but isn't quite there.
 Additionally, the Mtn Lab has just two buckles.
 The standard four buckle configuration of the Atomic better locks in one's foot and better spreads the pressure for downhill performance.

 Comfort and Fit